Does Life Insurance Cover Suicide?

 If you have military life insurance

-Military life insurance policies work similarly to group life insurance in that they do not include a suicide clause.
-Beneficiaries of policyholders who die from suicide will receive the death benefit regardless of when the policyholder obtained the policy.
+Military life insurance policies work similarly to group life insurance in that they don't include a suicide clause.
+Beneficiaries of policyholders who die by suicide will receive the death benefit regardless of when the policyholder obtained the policy.

 refound icon